 Chattanooga Cycleboats, a 14-passenger vessel, is a fun way to experience the beautiful Tennessee River.
 The Captains will tell you engaging facts of Chattanooga’s history and the river’s ecology.
 Each cruise lasts 1-2 hours.
 Passengers are allowed to bring any food and beverages they like.
 There are 10 pedaling stations and a 4-seat bench for those wanting to relax.
 Ticketing, loading, and unloading is at Ross’s Landing.

 The Southern Belle is designed to mimic the luxury riverboats that cruised Chattanooga’s waterways in the 1800s.
-This triple decker riverboat holds up to 500-passengers and cruising options abound.
+This triple decker riverboat holds up to 500 passengers, and cruising options abound.
 Short 1.5-hour sightseeing excursions are perfect for a downtown river view while longer journeys venture up the Tennessee River Gorge.
 The most popular options are the dinner cruises, which include live music, bingo and prizes.

-Take a ride aboard the Chattanooga Ducks, authentic WWII amphibious landing craft built specifically for the D-Day invasion.
+Take a ride aboard the Chattanooga Ducks, authentic WWII amphibious landing crafts built specifically for the D-Day invasion.
 This historic 1-hour tour takes you through the heart of downtown Chattanooga.
 Just when you think you've seen it all, the vehicle splashes into the Tennessee River for a historical and ecological tour of the river and the Chattanooga Riverfront.

 No matter how you choose to navigate a Chattanooga riverboat vacation, chances are you’ll be singing its praises for years to come.